siavashk/siavashk.github.io/_posts/2016-02-22-autoencoder-imagenet.md

 I will save the motivation for a future post.
 One of the methods that I was exploring at the time was [autoencoders](https://en.wikipedia.org/wiki/Autoencoder).
 Since most of the code in our office is written in Lua, using Torch was the logical choice.
 At the time, I was still learning how to create a working network architecture, so I did a lot of learning on relevant papers, such as [AEVB](http://arxiv.org/abs/1312.6114) and [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
 I was also looking into tutorials on how to actually write an autoencoder, for example the excellent [blog post](https://swarbrickjones.wordpress.com/2015/04/29/convolutional-autoencoders-in-pythontheanolasagne/) by Mike Swarbrick Jones.

 To the best of my knowledge, there are no publicly available examples for writing autoencoders on color images.
 There are, however, several examples on how to write an autoencoder for the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
-It might be trivial for seasoned machine learning scientists to extend the architecture from grayscale to color images, but for me it was non-trivial.
+It might be easy for seasoned machine learning scientists to extend the architecture from grayscale to color images, but for me it was non-trivial.
 The goal of this post is to provide a minimal example on how to train autoencoders on color images using Torch.

 ## The Big Picture
-![Autoencoder overview](/assets/ae1.jpg "Figure 2: major components of an autoencoder") Figure 2. shows the major components of an autoencoder.
+![Autoencoder overview](/assets/ae1.jpg "Figure 2: major components of an autoencoder")

+Figure 2. shows the major components of an autoencoder.
 The input in our case is a 2D image, denoted as \\(\mathrm{I}\\), which passes through an encoder block.
 The purpose of this block is to provide a latent representation of the input, denoted as \\(\mathrm{C}\\), which we will refer to as the code for the remainder of this post.
 This code is subsequently passed through a decoding block, denoted as \\(\hat{\mathrm{I}}\\), which generates an approximation of the input.

 ![Encoder overview](/assets/ae2.jpg "Figure 3: encoder components in this post")